Huulamnguyen/inventory-pos-rails-react/README.md

 - Note: this application is built with Postgresql

 ## Improvement & Bugs
-- Refreshing the page, it shows a json format page.
-It seems heroku confused two port for front-end and back-end (Version Deployed on Heroku)
+- It seems heroku confused two port for front-end and back-end (Version Deployed on Heroku)
-- After adding a new product, it send an GET '/store/new', which is an undefined route
+- After adding a new product, it send an GET '/store/...', which is an undefined route.
+Might be come from Redux
-- Categories from one store show up on another store.
+- Categories from one store show up on another store, but not products.